RED-VENTED BULBUL (Pycnonotus cafer) – Introduced

 DISTRIBUTION: The Red-vented bulbul is native to India and south east Asia.
 It was first observed on Oahu in the 1950s and it is believed that it was from a cage release.
 Since then they have spread all over this island.

 CONSERVATION: This bird has the dubious distinction of being on the list of the 100 most invasive species of the world.
-They are unwelcome in New Zealand, for example, where some individuals have been illegally released.
+The species is unwelcome in New Zealand, for example, where some individuals have been illegally released.
 On Hawaii, it is listed as ‘Injurious Wildlife’.